lordelogos/with-attachments-nextjs/README.md

-# Resend with React Email
+# Resend with React Email and attachments

 This repo contains examples of how to send emails with Resend using React Email and NextJs.
 It contains two examples: